When You Should Avoid Trading Links

 Trading Links From Your Home Page

 Be very careful about trading links with a site that insists you put the link to their site on your home page unless they do the same for you and their site is the same quality, or better, than yours.
-However, before you agree to that check their page with a No-follow checker (available as a Firefox extension) to make sure they haven't prevented the links from being indexed by search engines.
+If they claim this link trade will increase the Page Rank (PR) for your site, before you agree to that trade check their page with a No-follow checker (available as a Firefox extension) to make sure they haven't prevented the links from being indexed by search engines.

 Often they agree to put a link to your site "on one of their pages" but they don't say where.
 Avoid any link trade where the intent is not clearly stated because if the only place that link appears ends up in their footer, search engines may ignore it.
 Also if it is linked from a page two levels deep it won't rank as well as if it was in the top menu.